Île-de-France tramway Line 2: Chronology

+The Molineaux Line

+Line 2 of the Île-de-France tramway uses the former Puteaux to Issy-Plaine line (also known as the Ligne des Moulineaux and the Ligne des Coteaux, for most of its route (10 km out of 17.9 km).
+It was opened on 1 May 1889, just in time for the Universal Exposition of 1889, it took the form of a branch line from Paris-Saint-Lazare to Versailles-Rive-Droite, originating in Puteaux and ending at the Champ de Mars in Paris, at the foot of the flagship work of the Exhibition, the Eiffel Tower, before having its terminus moved back to Issy-Plaine.

+The Moulineaux line suffered from a lack of investment, making it one of the most outdated lines in the Paris suburbs, with very poor performance, despite being located near the futuristic La Défense district.
+This situation persisted until its closure on 21 May 1993, in order to allow its transformation into a tram line, the present T2.

 Route

 Communes served

 Line 2 serves the communes of Bezons (one stop), Colombes (three stops), La Garenne-Colombes (two stops), Courbevoie (one stop), Puteaux (two stops), Suresnes (two stops), Saint-Cloud (three stops), Sèvres (one stop), Meudon (two stops), Issy-les-Moulineaux (three stops) and Paris (four stops).

 Places of interest

 The line allows visitors to access the Grande Arche in La Défense, the Parc de Saint-Cloud at the eponym stop, the Manufacture nationale de Sèvres at Musée de Sèvres and Paris expo Porte de Versailles at its southern terminus.

 Rolling stock

 Line 2 is operated by the Régie autonome des transports parisiens (RATP) under the authority of Île-de-France Mobilités (IDFM).
 The line's success (115,000 people use it daily) led to its Tramway Français Standard (TFS) rolling stock to be replaced starting in 2002 by Alstom Citadis trams; the TFS rolling stock was transferred to Île-de-France tramway Line 1 to increase its capacity.

 As the Citadis trams also rapidly proved insufficient in terms of size, they were doubled in length in 2005 by using a Scharfenberg coupler, raising the capacity of each tram to 440 passengers.
 Several stops were also therefore doubled in length.
 With the extension to Porte de Versailles and the line crossing several intersections, the RATP had each tram's front and rear coupler covered, so that in the event of a collision with a pedestrian, the damage sustained by the person would be less severe.